Code-Institute-Submissions/KitesurfingTechie-Kitesurfing-for-Beginners/README.md

 Google Fonts: - Google fonts was used to import all font types for the different elements.

-Font Awesome: - Font awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+<a href="fontawesome.com">Font Awesome:</a> Font awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.

-Git - Git was used for version control.
-Allowing me to create backups whenever significant changes were made to code by utilizing the gitpod terminal to commit to Git and Push to GitHub.

-GitHub: - GitHub was used to externally hold my repository.
-Will also use GitHub pages to deploy my website.
+<a href="github.com">Git Hub:</a> GitHub was used to externally hold my repository.
+Will also use GitHub pages to deploy my website..

-Balsamiq: - Balsamiq was used tp create wireframes during the designing process.
+<a href="Balsamiq.com">Balsamiq:</a> Balsamiq was used tp create wireframes during the designing process.

-Coolors - Coolors was used to help design my colour palette for the website.
+<a href="Coolors.com">Coolors:</a> Coolors was used to help design my colour palette for the website.

-Pexels - Was used to download images.
+<a href="Pexels.com">Pexels:</a> Pexels Was used to download images.

 LoveRunnning - LMS project features were used.